boriscu/cGAN-Digits/README.md

 ## Introduction

 This repository contains a Conditional Generative Adversarial Network (cGAN) that generates handwritten digits.
 The cGAN network consists of a Generator and a Discriminator, both implemented using TensorFlow's Keras API.
+You can try out the demo on the link [here](https://cgan-digits.web.app/)

 ## Features